 With the variable and adaptive parameter, the prediction ability of proposed model may be improved; the parameter is modified according to the gradient and so as to fit to the inherent law.
-Empirical study will be given in next section, which proves that the proposed one overweighs the regular ANFIS.
+Empirical study is given in the next section, which proves that the proposed one overweighs the regular ANFIS.